Percy's Progress

-Percy's Progress is a 1974 British comedy film directed by Ralph Thomas.
+Percy's Progress (US title: It's Not the Size That Counts) is a 1974 British comedy film directed by Ralph Thomas and starring Leigh Lawson, Elke Sommer, Denholm Elliott, Judy Geeson and Harry H. Corbett.
 It was written by Sid Colin, Harry H. Corbett and Ian La Frenais.
-It was released in the United States under the title It's Not the Size That Counts.
-The US version of the film includes several additional scenes shot by the American distributor, which include an opening scene of a penis transplant operation, and a scene in which a dwarf is seen jumping out of a woman's bed, leaving her to say the film's American title, "It's not the size that counts."
-The dwarf in question was Luis De Jesus, the star of the infamous Blood Sucking Freaks.
+The film is a sequel to Percy (1971).

+It was the last film from producer Betty Box.

 Harry H. Corbett's character was closely modelled on British prime minister Harold Wilson, down to using well-known Wilson phrases such as "thirteen years of Tory misrule" and speaking with a distinct Yorkshire accent.

-The film is a sequel to Percy, which was itself based on a novel of the same name by Raymond Hitchcock.

-Synopsis
+Plot

 Percy is known in England as the man who had the world's first penis transplant, and is exceptionally well endowed.
-His rampant conquests of married women cause him to escape incarceration by local authorities.
+His rampant conquests of married women cause him to flee, to escape incarceration.

-A chemical is accidentally released into the world's water supply rendering all men impotent.
+A chemical, PX123, is accidentally released into the world's water supply rendering all men impotent.
 Percy is unaware that he is the only man on earth who can achieve an erection because he was in hiding from the law at sea, drinking nothing but champagne.

 When Percy goes ashore to relieve his year-long sexual tension at a brothel, he gains the attention of the British press and subsequently the British government, who then want to use him to repopulate the world.
 An international pageant is held to find each country's "Miss Conception" representative.
-At the same time, a team of doctors work to find an antidote to the effects of "P.S.- 123".
+At the same time, a team of doctors work to find an antidote to the effects of PX123.